Creating Opportunity through Blended Learning

-JFYNetWorks has a mission and a four-decade history of conceiving, developing, and conducting programs to enhance the academic and economic success of low-income urban youth and young adults.
-Our programs have utilized various education and training strategies over the years as the labor market has evolved, from competency-based GED instruction to biotechnology lab training to online college preparation.
-Our strategy throughout our history has been to recognize changes in the economy and adjust our programs accordingly.
+JFYNetWorks, a Boston-based nonprofit provider of blended learning resources, has a four-decade history of conceiving and developing programs to enhance the academic and economic success of low-income urban youth and young adults.
+Our programs have utilized various education and training strategies over the years as the labor market has evolved, from competency-based GED instruction to biotechnology lab training to online college readiness.
+Our strategy throughout has been to recognize changes in the economy and adjust our programs accordingly.

-JFYNetWorks addresses the need for developing college-level skills in high school.
-An associate’s degree is worth $330,000 more in lifetime earnings than a high school diploma; a bachelor’s degree $840,000.
-However, fewer than half of our high school graduates complete any level of post-secondary degree or certificate.
-In community colleges, 63% of incoming high school graduates are assigned to remedial courses because they do not have the requisite skills to perform at the college level.
-Remedial courses cost students full tuition and fees but give no degree credit, causing a drain on students’ limited financial resources and valuable time that could otherwise be spent earning college credit.
-A staggering 90% of remedial students drop out of community college without a degree.
+Today, JFYNetWorks addresses the need for developing college-level skills in high school.
+An associate’s degree is worth $260,000 more in lifetime earnings than a high school diploma; a bachelor’s degree is $1,367,000.
+However, fewer than half of our high school graduates complete any level of a post-secondary degree or certificate.

 JFYNetWorks addresses this post-secondary achievement gap in two ways: by providing focused blended learning programs in high school to help students build the academic skills they need to enter and succeed in college or technical training; and by supporting Early College programs that jump-start post-secondary by giving high school students the opportunity to earn college credits while still in high school.

 The JFYNetWorks blended program model — infusing targeted online content into the regular curriculum — is both scalable and sustainable.
 The economies of scale created by the low unit cost of online instruction allow expansion to entire schools or districts without strain to tight budgets.